Are you in Berlin (Germany) and want to party at a techno club inside an old factory? Ritter Butzke in Kreuzberg has all this and much more

 Besides the museums and the East Side Gallery, there are more great places to visit in Berlin.
 Below you will find a list of the touristic landmarks, but also some places that are out of the ordinary, so you can enjoy a mix between the popular and alternative side of Berlin.

 THE CARNIVAL OF CULTURES

-If you arrive in the city in May-June, you’re in luck because the Berlin Carnival of Cultures is organized around that time.
+If you are planning on visiting the city in May-June, you’re in luck!
+Beacause around that time the Carnival of Cultures takes place in Berlin.

-It is a street festival that has concerts, activities for all audiences and a parade of floats with everyone in costume.
+This is a street festival that includes concerts, activities for all ages and a parade of floats with everyone dressed up.
 It arose with the idea of celebrating the cultural diversity that exists in the city and is one of the best events of the year.

-It’s an alternative and fun thing to do on Sunday afternoons, compared to typical places for tourists.
+It’s something alternative and fun to do on a Sunday afternoon, compared to typical places for tourists.
 You go to the park, eat something, and lie on the grass while you drink a coconut or a mojito.

-It’s very cold in Berlin and, when the good weather starts, everyone starts doing outdoor activities: whether it’s going to the park, the lake, playing sports, etc…
+In Berlin it is very cold and, when the good weather begins, everyone starts doing outdoor activities: whether it is going to the park, the lake, playing sports, etc…

-If you want to go swimming in the lake without having to travel far (as the most beautiful ones are far from the center), you can choose to go to Lake Weissensee.
+If you fancy going for a swim in the lake without having to travel far (since the most beautiful ones are far from the center), you can choose to go to Weissensee lake.

-Warning: in Berlin it is normal to practice nudism, so do not be surprised to see some ass in the air.
+Warning: in Berlin it is normal to practice nudism, so don’t be surprised to see some ass in the air.